Like I said last month, I’m going to post some reviews here. I picked Contractor by Andrew Ball to review first for a reason, a few reasons, actually.

 Looking forward to it.

-(Unless it takes four years to edit.
+(Unless it takes four years to edit and publish.
 Then it’s dead to me.)